ericclack/pygamezero_dashboard/README.md

 - How to install Python libraries
 - How go get web content from a URL
 - How to pick out info from the page using XPath expressions

-Coming soon:
-- How to display this content on a dashboard
+- How to build a Graphical User Interface (a GUI)

 # Set up